-Courtney Roland Missing: 5 Fast Facts You Need to Know
+Courtney Roland Found: 5 Fast Facts You Need to Know

 She has also made appearances on Houston Texans coverage with John McClain, Sports Radio 610 in Houston, HoustonSportsTalk.net and 1560 Yahoo!
 Sports Radio.

-“I love God, family, friends, hunting, fishing and football,” she writes on her Twitter profile, “@CourtneyRivals.”

-5. Sports Journalists From Around the Country Have Joined the Effort to Find Roland
+5. Sports Journalists From Around the Country Joined the Effort to Find Roland

-Journalists from around the country have joined in on the efforts to help find Roland, sharing social media posts about her disappearance:
+Journalists from around the country joined in on the efforts to help find Courtney Roland, sharing social media posts about her disappearance and causing the story to spread quickly.
+Her name was trending on Twitter by Monday morning:

+Others, like UFC President Dana White, Texas Governor Greg Abbott and Williamson County Sheriff Robert Chody, have also pushed for their followers to be on the lookout for Roland using #HelpFindCourtney:

+Another missing persons case in California has also attracted national attention.
+Blaze Bernstein, a student at the University of Pennsylvania, vanished after going to a park while home on winter break in Foothill Ranch, California.
+Read more about that case at the link below:

 Leave a Reply